Going Green to Remain Evergreen

 It's vital to us and our guests that we serve the most local and sustainably sourced ingredients possible.

 "All of Skamania's Steelhead is sustainably sourced right here in the Columbia River Gorge.
 We get our produce from sources as close to us as possible.
-Nearly 100% of our protein is grown and sourced by the 15 family ranchers of Oregon's Country Natural Beef." - Zac Janssen, Executive Sous Chef
+Nearly 100% of our protein is grown and sourced by the 15 family ranchers of Oregon's Country Natural Beef." - Zac Janssen, Executive Chef

 Fry Smarter, Not Longer.